meowmeowahr/attendance_tracker_prototype_flutter/docs/google_setup/sheet.md

 ## Getting the Sheet's ID

-The sheet ID can be retrieved from the URL your copy.
+The sheet ID can be retrieved from the URL of your copy.

 For example the ID of `https://docs.google.com/spreadsheets/d/{++1oSpvY5a2ia-BMnCmbfHnVarhzfLuNhgHjvAtxOJZANI++}/edit?gid=2019486561#gid=2019486561`